Digital and Interdisciplinary Art Practice [DIAP] MFA Admissions

 Applying to City College’s [DIAP] MFA program is a dual process.
 You will need to apply for admission both to the College in general and to the MFA program in particular.

-Use the [DIAP] MFA Online Application System to upload your portfolio [See the Application Guidlines and Portfolio Requirements] and at the same time apply to CCNY through City College Graduate Admissions.
+Use the [DIAP] MFA Online Application System to submit your portfolio [See the Application Guidlines and Portfolio Requirements] and at the same time apply to CCNY through City College Graduate Admissions.

 Application for admission must be made online by February 1st prior to the fall term in which the applicant intends to enter the degree program.